mt-upc/fairseq/examples/multiformer/README.md

   --log-format json >> ${OUTPUT_DIR}
 ```

-Where ${OUTPUT_DIR} is the path of the .txt file where the BLEU score will be written.
+Where `${OUTPUT_DIR}` is the path of the .txt file where the BLEU score will be written.

 ## Heads Contribution Analysis

-To perform heads analysis, use the "heads_contribution.ipynb" jupyter notebook.
+To perform the analysis of heads, use the [heads_contribution.ipynb](https://github.com/mt-upc/fairseq-internal/blob/multiformer/examples/multiformer/heads_contribution.ipynb) jupyter notebook.